7 Cute Cat Granny Square Pattern Tips for Beginners

 Tip 7: Customize Your Cats Expression

-One of the most delightful aspects of the cat granny square pattern is how easily you can customize each cats personality.
-A few simple changes can transform your cat from sweet to sassy, sleepy to startled, or playful to mysterious.
+One of the best parts is how easily you can give each cat its own personality.
+A few small changes take it from sweet to sassy, sleepy to startled.

 Change the eye shape from round to almond-shaped by working the eye circles over two rows instead of one.
 Add pupils pointing in different directions for a quirky, cartoonish look.
 Position the mouth in a smile curve or a surprised “o” shape.
 Add a tiny blush circle on each cheek for an adorable kawaii-style cat face.